Languages and localization

 - Currency label style: whether you want to have your currencies labeled with a symbol, a code (like “USD”), or its full name.

-- Where to display the unit of currency: this pertains specifically to tables, and lets you choose if you want the currency labels to appear only in the column heading, or next to each value in the column.
+- Where to display the unit of currency: this pertains specifically to tables, and lets you choose whether you want the currency labels to appear only in the column heading, or next to each value in the column.

 Read docs for other versions of Metabase.